 I’ll start by saying, people seem very impressed when I say that I lived in Alaska.
 They are surprised, fascinated, and intrigued.
 Some people say they have been there on a cruise, and some say it is their dream to visit someday.
 I lived in a place that many only dream of visiting; I lived in Girdwood, Alaska – a place that changed my life, helped me grow and evolve, appreciate nature so much more, and took up space in my heart forever.

-Besides my snow sports of choice, snowboarding and cross-country skiing, winter was also a time to spend with friends in warm houses – eating, drinking, and being merry.
+Besides my snow sports of choice, snowboarding and cross-country skiing, winter was also a time to spend with friends in warm houses, eating, drinking, and being merry.
 Girdwood is a tiny, close-knit community of people, like family, spending time together and looking out for one another.
 It is a town of characters, sweet, funny, and quirky.
 I made so many friends – true, close friends – in Girdwood.
-I will always have those friends, no matter how far away I move, or how far apart we are all scattered.
+I will always have those friends, no matter how far away I move or how far apart we are scattered.

-I lived in Alaska, a place with a rugged reputation, and of breathtaking beauty.
+I lived in Alaska, a place with a rugged reputation and of breathtaking beauty.
 I went with the intention of staying the length of one summer and ended up living there for seven years.
-I hiked, camped, explored, and collected so many memories, and these few paragraphs and photographs barely scratch the surface of my life there.
+I hiked, camped, explored, and collected so many memories.
+These few paragraphs and photographs barely scratch the surface of my life there.
 My Girdwood friends, I take comfort in knowing when I finally get back for a visit, I will always have a place to stay.

 Former resident and friend always,